rmporsch/phd_thesis/outline.md

 	* Past twin and adoption studies on aggression
 		* Children
 		* Adults
-4. GWAS and other molecular genetic studies
+4. GWAS and other molecular genetic studies on humans
+	* general method of GWAS
-	* GWAS - Method and past results of aggressive behavior
+	* past GWAS results of aggressive behavior
-	* Others
 5. Gap in the literature
+	* Conclusion
+	* paragraph introducing studies

 # The Longitudinal Heritability of childhood aggression